The New Zealand Net opens with a fairly long call by the Net Control Station (NCS), such as:

 QNI = Please check in now

-You respond with a signal report for NCS and either QRU or QTC.
+You respond to Net Control with your full callsign, a signal report for NCS and either QRU or QTC.
 For example, if you have one message for ZL4YY, you could send:

 (You are asked to wait, even if you have no traffic, in case another station checks in with traffic for you, or you are needed as a relay.)